Shining Path: Capture of Guzmán and collapse (1992–1993)

 The capture of Guzmán left a huge leadership vacuum for the Shining Path.
 "There is no No. 2.
 There is only Presidente Gonzalo and then the party," a Shining Path political officer said at a birthday celebration for Guzmán in Lurigancho prison in December 1990.
 "Without President Gonzalo, we would have nothing."

-At the same time, the Shining Path suffered embarrassing military defeats to self-defense organizations of rural campesinos — supposedly its social base.
+At the same time, the Shining Path suffered embarrassing military defeats to self-defense organizations of rural campesinos – supposedly its social base.
 When Guzmán called for peace talks with the Peruvian government, the organization fractured into splinter groups, with some Shining Path members in favor of such talks and others opposed.

+Remnants (1993–present)

-Guzmán's role as the leader of the Shining Path was taken over by Óscar Ramírez, who himself was captured by Peruvian authorities in 1999.
+Guzmán's role as the leader of the Shining Path was taken over by Óscar Ramírez ("Comrade Feliciano"), who established Sendero Rojo (or PCP Pro-Seguir), aiming to reorganise the party and to continue the armed struggle while breaking with Guzmán, but not with his ideology.
+Together with Ramírez, Florindo Eleuterio Flores Hala, who controlled the Huallaga area, formed the initial leadership of the party.
+Sendero Rojo was disbanded after "Comrade Feliciano's capture in 1999.
 After Ramírez's capture, the group further splintered, guerrilla activity diminished sharply, and peace returned to the areas where the Shining Path had been active.
-The two remaining splinter groups were a collective in Huallaga Valley led by Comrade Artemio and the Militarized Communist Party of Peru (MPCP) led by the Víctor and Jorge Quispe Palomino brothers.

-2000s: Temporary resurgence
+The three remaining splinter groups based themselves in the VRAEM area: